Lima bean shakshuka

 Lima bean pods.

 Simply one lima-bean plant will give you literally hundreds of seeds.
-They need a very strong trellis to grow on as strong winds will knock them over.
+They need a very strong trellis on which to grow as strong winds will knock them over.

-Lima bean shakshuka is our standard breakfast in autumn and early-winter; once they are over we change to favas, an even better source of feel-good hormones.
+This lima bean shakshuka is our standard breakfast in autumn and early winter; once they are over we change to favas, an even better source of the feel-good hormones.

 Notice the shine on the beans below; they soon lose that after harvesting, with both flavour and nutrition I suspect decreasing.